 The policy applies to all researchers at the University of Tasmania, following the policy implementation in October 2018.

 In the OA Policy, Researchers are defined as: Any employee, Visiting Fellow or Scholar, Adjunct, Clinical, Associate or discretionary Title Holder or student of the University undertaking research, where the definition of research is consistent with the Higher Education Research Data Collection specifications.

 Details of what the OA Policy requires, and when, may be found in the OA Procedure, Clause 3.3.2.
 Any outputs accepted for publication or presented after the implementation date of October 2018 are required.

 The Final Author Version is a full-text version provided to you by the publisher following peer-review and corrections and prior to you signing the publisher's copyright or author agreement.
 The author retains copyright to this version as you have not yet signed the copyright or author agreement which transfers copyright of the published version to the publisher.

 Also known as:

 The corresponding author is most likely to have the Final Author Version of your manuscript.
 Alternatively, your co-authors may have a copy you can upload.
 Contact your Publications Officer if you're unsuccessful in obtaining a copy.

 If you are not the lead author but are the only one at the University of Tasmania, you need to deposit the author accepted manuscript and published version in Elements for our institutional Open Access Repository.

 The UTAS Open Access Policy does not apply to research data however, increasingly, publishers and funders (including ARC and NHMRC) support discovery and access (if appropriate) to research data and some publishers may require OA data to accompany your accepted manuscript.

-Visit the Research Data & Discovery subject guide and find out more about storing, archiving or publishing your data in the Research Data Portal and managing your research data for discovery, access and potentially re-use.
+Visit the Research Data Management subject guide and find out more about storing, archiving or publishing your data in the Research Data Portal and managing your research data for discovery, access and potentially re-use.